gvrettos/aoe2metadata/README.md

 # aoe2metadata
-An android app displaying a minimal list of all the available civilizations of Age of Empires 2 (including Age of Kings, The Conquerors, Forgotten Empires, African Kingdoms and Rise of Rajas).
+An android app displaying a minimal list of most of the available civilizations of Age of Empires 2 (including Age of Kings, The Conquerors, Forgotten Empires, African Kingdoms; Rise of Rajas excluded).
 Information displayed is minimal, i.e. the name of the civilization along with its army type are available.

-The application is available on [Google Play](https://play.google.com/store/apps/details?id=gr.mastro.ageofempires2metadata).

 # Screenshots